BZIvanov/Learning-AWS/common/regions/regions.md

 And some services are global, for example IAM.
 If you select IAM service regions list will be greyed out and not selectable, because it is global service.

+### Regions

+- regions are all around the world
+- they are named like us-east-1, us-west-2, etc...
+- a region is a cluster of data centers
+- not all amazon services are available in all of the regions

+### Availability Zones (AZ)

+- each region has multiple AZs (minimum 2, maximum 6, usually 3)
-_Availability zones_ - every regions has multiple AZs (minimum 2).
-Basically they are data centers for 1 region, but working in isolation from one another in case of some kind of disaster.
+- AZs are data centers for 1 region, but working in isolation from one another in case of some kind of disaster.